 - Has a failure rate of only 0.09% when used for emergency contraception.

-- Can cover multiple episodes of UPSI provided early in cycle.
+- Can cover multiple episodes of UPSI provided early in the cycle.

-Any copper IUCD can be used for emergency contraception though the “gold standard” for ongoing use is a device with a minimum of 375mm of copper, for example the T-safe 380a.
+Any copper IUCD can be used for emergency contraception though the “gold standard” for ongoing use is a device with a minimum of 375mm of copper, for example, the T-safe 380a.
 It is probably worth emphasizing here that this is not a Mirena IUS which cannot be used for emergency contraception.
-A copper IUCD for emergency contraception can be fitted any time up to 5 days after the earliest possible ovulation in a cycle (so up to day 19 in a 28 day cycle).
-Fitting a copper IUCD for emergency contraception can cover several episodes of unprotected sex earlier in the cycle provided it is now before day 19 of a 28 day regular cycle.
-If a patient has had a single episode of unprotected sex after day 19 a copper IUCD can still be fitted.
+A copper IUCD for emergency contraception can be fitted up to 5 days after the earliest possible ovulation (up to day 19 in a 28-day cycle).
+Fitting a copper IUCD for emergency contraception can cover several episodes of unprotected sex earlier in the cycle, provided it is before day 19 of a 28-day regular cycle.
+If a patient has had a single episode of unprotected sex after day 19, a copper IUCD can still be fitted.

-It is unlikely there is a service within your emergency department for fitting copper IUCDs.
-This means that if a copper IUCD is the chosen option you are going to have to arrange for Olivia to attend a contraception and sexual health clinic or her GP if they have a coil fitting enhanced service.
-She’s on day 10 of her cycle so this is possible as she doesn’t “need” it until day 19 but are you sure she will go there?
-Not having had children is NOT a contraindication to having a copper IUCD fitted but it can be extremely uncomfortable and she may need a cervical block or gas and air to tolerate the procedure.
+There is unlikely to be a service within your emergency department for fitting copper IUCDs.
+If a copper IUCD is the chosen option, you will have to arrange for Olivia to attend a contraception and sexual health clinic or her GP if they have a coil fitting enhanced service.
+She’s on day 10 of her cycle, so this is possible as she doesn’t “need” it until day 19, but are you sure she will go there?
+Not having children is NOT a contraindication to having a copper IUCD fitted.
+Still, it can be extremely uncomfortable, and she may need a cervical block or gas and air to tolerate the procedure.

 Oral EC in the form of Levonorgestrel and Ulipristal both work by delaying ovulation.
-This is an important piece of information to bear in mind because if your patient has already ovulated oral emergency contraception is not going to work.
+This is an important piece of information to remember because if your patient has already ovulated, oral emergency contraception will not work.
 It is also worth being aware of for those patients who believe life begins at fertilisation and who may be ethically or religiously opposed to preventing implantation via the use of a copper IUCD but who would find the postponement of ovulation (as per other hormonal contraceptive measures also) acceptable.
 The flowchart in the FFPRHC guidelines is really useful to consult every time you have a case of this sort.

-Ulipristal (Ella-One) is second-line after a copper IUCD for the majority of situations when emergency contraception is needed.
-It does have a number of interactions, most importantly with enzyme inducers and progestogens.
+Ulipristal (Ella-One) is the second line after a copper IUCD when emergency contraception is needed.
+It does have several interactions, most importantly with enzyme inducers and progestogens.
 It is contraindicated in asthma if the patient is taking oral steroids.
-It is important to note that if a patient has taken a progestogen within the preceding 5 days ulipristal will not work.
-It is not suitable in the case of “missed pills” requiring emergency contraception and it is not possible to “quickstart” POP/COCP/depo progestogen/Nexplanon if you give ulipristal.
+It is important to note that if a patient has taken a progestogen within the preceding five days, ulipristal will not work.
+It is not suitable for “missed pills” requiring emergency contraception, and it is impossible to “quickstart” POP/COCP/depo progestogen/Nexplanon if you give ulipristal.

-Any teenager who has had unprotected sex is at risk of STIs as well as pregnancy.
-There is no role for doing swabs urgently as they will not pick up STIs contracted as a result of this episode of unprotected sex.
+Any teenager with unprotected sex is at risk of STIs and pregnancy.
+There is no role for doing swabs urgently as they will not pick up STIs contracted due to this episode of unprotected sex.
 Your patient should be signposted to a Contraception and Sexual Health (CASH) Clinic or her GP surgery for swabs in 3 weeks.
-You may want to write some free-text on your discharge letter to ensure the surgery are aware of this, and if the department isn’t too busy you might even want to ring her GP surgery and book her in for an appointment with the practice nurse for swabs.
+You may want to write some free text on your discharge letter to ensure the surgery are aware of this, and if the department isn’t too busy, you might even want to ring her GP surgery and book her in for an appointment with the practice nurse for swabs.